mdagbro/node-red-contrib-proj4-extended/README.md

 Alternatively users can select 'Proj / WKT string' in order to input the relevant [proj-strings](https://proj.org/usage/quickstart.html) or [well-known text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_coordinate_reference_systems) (WKT) representations as found on [epsg.io](http://epsg.io/) or [spatialreference.org](https://spatialreference.org/).

+These strings can also be overridden by setting `msg.firstCRS` and/or `msg.secondCRS` to your preferred CRS strings in the message.

 ![Proj WKT String](images/Proj_WKT_String.PNG)

 As with proj4.js library, coordinates can be provided as an object of the form `{x:x,y:y}` or an array of the form `[x,y]`.
 Additionally the node will parse the incomming message payload for coordinates identified by one of the following combinations of payload properties: